IrishTechCommunity/irishtechcommunity.github.io/codeofconduct.md

 If something goes wrong, get help by:

-- Asking for help in channel by typing "@admins"
+- Asking for help in channel by typing "@mods" in any channel
-- If you wish to message an admin individually, you can see a list of current admins by typing 'hubot admins' in any channel
+- If you wish to message an admin individually, you can see a list of current admins by typing '@admins' in any channel
-- Sending a direct message to someone listed as an admin.
+- Sending a direct message to someone listed as an admin/mod
 - Asking for help in the #admin channel (With admins present).

 If you would like to provide feedback on any of the above, or suggest an addition, please contact an admin or post in the admin channel.